 People with ADHD, especially untreated ADHD, are often distracted by racing, disconnected thoughts and may use alcohol or other substances to slow things down a bit.
 Substance use issues often begin in adolescence.
 Teens with ADHD often feel ostracized in the classroom and may have low grades because they have difficulty paying attention.
 These are both risk factors for substance use, and they also may be more impulsive than their peers so they tend to think less about the consequences of their substance use.
 These problems often diminish as they get older, but people with undiagnosed ADHD may continue to have problems with racing thoughts, concentration, and insomnia.
 The good news is that the proper medication has been found to significantly decrease substance use.
 Teens with ADHD who are prescribed Ritalin or Adderall are about 50 percent less likely than their untreated peers to develop substance use issues.

 Burning Tree provides programs specializing in long-term residential treatment for clients with a history of drug and alcohol relapse.
 Our long-term approach and extensive aftercare programs help clients break the cycle of relapse and transition to healthier, more fulfilling lives.
-Contact us for more information or visit the websites of our three locations: Renewal Lodge, which offers a 90-day treatment program, Burning Tree Ranch, which offers year-long treatment, and Burning Tree West, which offers treatment for adults aged 18 to 29 and helps them transition to college.
+Contact us for more information or visit the websites of our three locations: Renewal Lodge, which offers a 90-day treatment program, Burning Tree Ranch, which offers year-long treatment.